 Lang Culture and Media (LCST) courses can be used to fulfill Visual Studies elective requirements with approval from the Visual Studies coordinator.

-The Arts in Context concentration allows students to combine Visual Studies courses with courses in a liberal arts discipline of their choice.
-For example, a student can focus on arts criticism by taking courses in Visual Studies and Writing.
+Students interested in visual studies can also choose the Arts in Context concentration (BA, The Arts), in which they combine visual studies courses with courses in a liberal arts discipline of their choice.
+For example, a student can focus on arts criticism by taking courses in visual studies and writing.
 Other majors such as Psychology or Urban Studies can also provide wider contexts for visual art studies.
-Arts in Context students should follow the minor requirements for Visual Studies below, or an alternate plan of study approved by the Visual Studies coordinator.
+Arts in Context students should follow the minor requirements for Visual Studies above or an alternate plan of study approved by the Visual Studies coordinator.

 View Visual Studies Courses